Why should B2B companies have a social media strategy?

 Brandwatch is one of the more premium options because it lets you build custom dashboards and use analytical components like emotions, sentiments, and demographics.

-4. Use LinkedIn for Social Selling
+4. Leverage LinkedIn for Effective Social Selling

 A study found that nine out of every ten B2B companies are using LinkedIn.